thenumbernine/earthquake-shear-lines/README.md

 - click to select point and geodesic
 - calibrate julianDay calculator
 - should I just store all planet angles at all earthquake & flare times?
+- S.H. basis for calcs?
+If I add GBP data, that's already in SH coefficients ...